LewisIsWorking/PathWarsWiki/Writerside/topics/Getting-started-guide.md

 If you are under 18: PLEASE LEAVE THE DISCORD SERVER AND TELEGRAM GROUP.

+## Unlocking the Discord.

+At the moment you will only be seeing a couple of public channels on the server, including the lobby.

+To unlock the rest of the server, please read the rest of the page.

+The “What To do Now” heading contains further information.

 ## What to do now!

-1. Please read the rest of step 0.
+1. Please read step 0.
 This step describes the possible content that could come up in-game.
 2. Please decide if you consent to this content being possibly in the game.
-3. Please mention “@PathWars” on discord in the “#guest” text channel.
-4. Then please let PathWars know that you are OK with this content possibly occurring in-game + over voice.
-5. Then PathWars will give you the campaign role which will unlock the rest of the server.
+3. Go to the ✅-join-the-campaign channel and tick the ✅ emoji.

+## Why did I add step 0?

+After GMing for a long time,
+you come to realise that different people have different levels of tolerance for all kinds of different things.

+The intent of step 0 is to ensure that you as a potential new player are well are of possible in-game events, and the types of interpersonal interactions that can occur.

+This explanation is for the benefit of everyone as everyone is on the same page when it comes to expressing themselves without fear of upsetting someone else.

+While mostly it is just edgy jokes, if any of the possible story elements could make you unwilling to play, then this community / TTRPG experience is likely not for you.

-## Possible Content.
+## Step #0 = Content Warning about Possible Content.
 The content guide checklist.

 The list of possible things is taken from “The Digital RPG Consent Checklist”.